 My very first client was a public company that believed, like us, it’s possible to more closely align the interests of the firm and the client.
 Ten years later, we still perform a substantial amount of work for that client and they’ve come to trust and respect the firm.

-Bob Goldberg is the chair of the Corporate and Business practice group and has an extensive background in counseling clients in a wide range of commercial, corporate and regulatory matters.
-He joined Taylor English in 2005.
-Mr. Goldberg concentrates his practice in the areas of business organizations, transactions and general business operations support.
-He has significant experience in the technology and telecommunications industries.
-He also represents many clients in the hospitality industry, ranging from a publicly traded, global quick-serve restaurant franchisor to family- and privately owned restaurant groups.
+Bob Goldberg has an extensive background in counseling clients in a wide range of commercial, corporate and regulatory matters.
+He joined Taylor English in 2005 and is the former chair of the Corporate and Business Practice Group.
+Mr. Goldberg concentrates his practice in the areas of commercial transactions, mergers and acquisitions, business organizations, and general business operations support.
+He has significant experience in the technology, telecommunications, hospitality and staffing industries.

-Mr. Goldberg advises clients on entity formation, corporate governance, capitalization issues, equity compensation strategies, capital-raising issues and customer contracts.
+Mr. Goldberg advises clients on entity formation, corporate governance, capitalization issues, equity compensation strategies, capital-raising issues, mergers and acquisitions and other commercial transactions.
 He counsels clients at various stages of their development to address issues, problems and strategy.

-In 1989, Mr. Goldberg began his career as an associate attorney at a large law firm in Washington D.C., where he advised and represented a variety of corporate and individual clients in connection with federal and state telecommunications regulatory matters, including acquisitions, licensing, compliance and enforcement concerns.
+In 1989, Mr. Goldberg began his career as an associate attorney at a telecommunications boutique law firm in Washington D.C., where he advised and represented a variety of corporate and individual clients in connection with federal and state telecommunications regulatory matters, including acquisitions, licensing, compliance and enforcement concerns.

 State Bar of Georgia